Customer Experience Optimization

 - Raise awareness about the new brand features and/or developments using on-site or in-app notification bars.

-On a most fundamental level, businesses must find the right ways to capture usage analytics, nurture engagements in-and-outside of the product to impact usage, and constantly ask for visitor feedback to iterate the product to enhance product experience optimization.
+On a most fundamental level, businesses must find the right ways to capture usage analytics, nurture engagements in and outside of the product to impact usage, and constantly ask for visitor feedback to iterate the product to enhance product experience optimization.

 For a business, experience optimization shouldn’t begin and end on their assets (viz website and product) alone.
-Rather, they must extend to and cover all customer touchpoints including the messages being sent to prospects or customers.
+Rather, they must cover all customer touchpoints including the messages being sent to prospects or customers.
 This is where messaging tools and techniques like emails, web-and-app push notifications, SMS, messenger, and other channels such as chatbots, and on-site advertisements come into play.

 - Web-and-app push notifications allow businesses to reach users even when they’re not logged in.